revgrid/revgrid/etc/revgrid.api.md

     get properties(): ColumnProperties;
     // (undocumented)
     readonly schemaColumn: SchemaModel.Column;
-    // @internal (undocumented)
-    setBackgroundColor(color: string): void;
-    // @internal (undocumented)
-    setCellProperties(rowIndex: number, properties: MetaModel.CellOwnProperties | undefined, subgrid: Subgrid): MetaModel.CellOwnProperties | undefined;
-    // @internal (undocumented)
-    setCellProperty(rowIndex: number, key: string, value: unknown, subgrid: Subgrid): MetaModel.CellOwnProperties | MetaModel.RowProperties | undefined;
     // (undocumented)
-    setValue(y: number, value: unknown): void;
-    // (undocumented)
     setWidth(width: number | undefined): boolean;
     // (undocumented)
     setWidthToAutoSizing(): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-characters-after-block-tag) The token "@todo" looks like a TSDoc tag but contains an invalid character ":"; if it is not a tag, use a backslash to escape the "@"
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
-    // Warning: (ae-setter-with-docs) The doc comment for the property "type" must appear on the getter, not the setter. set type(type: string);
-    // (undocumented)
-    get type(): string;
 }

 // @public (undocumented)